 - The primary bedroom features a king-size bed.

 - The second bedroom has two queen beds and one single pull-down bed

-- Living Room features one queen pull-down bed and one single pull-down bed
+- The living room features one queen pull-down bed and one single pull-down bed.

 - Two full baths